fitchtech/azure-devops/README.md

 ### Build Verification Pipeline

 A Build Verification Pipeline (BVP) is for Pull Requests (PR trigger).
-The code stage is for static code analysis jobs including dotNet tests and SonarQube analysis.
-The build stage can run jobs to dotNet build or publish artifacts.
+The code stage contains jobs for running static code analysis tasks including dotNet tests and SonarQube analysis.
+This stage is first and the build stage depends on it.
+The build stage contains jobs with tasks to dotNet build or publish artifacts.
 This could be a single pipeline for multiple repositories by adding repository resource triggers for each repository the pipeline needs to run for.
-By using a file naming convention you could use a file matching pattern in the dotNet project parameters to create a build job for each repository.
+By using a file naming convention you could use a file matching pattern in the dotNet project parameters to simplify the creation of a job for each repository you need to build project artifacts for.

 ### Continuous Integration Pipeline